pauleveritt/pauleveritt.github.io/src/productive/ui/rename_file/index.rst

 #.
 In the menu, choose ``Run -> Edit Configurations``.

 #.
-Note that the ``Script`` field is now pointed at the new name.
+Note that the ``Script:`` field is now pointed at the new name.

 #.
 Click ``Cancel`` to close the dialog.

 #.
 Reload your browser to confirm the page is still loading.

 #.
 In the ``Run`` tool window at the bottom, it is still pointing to
    the old name.

-Click the green circle arrow to restart with the changed run configuration.
+#.
+Click the green circle arrow to restart with the changed run
+   configuration.

 #.
 Reload in browser.